Infidelity: Gender differences

-There is currently debate in the field of evolutionary psychology whether an innate, evolved sex difference exists between men and women in response to an act of infidelity; this is often called a "sex difference".
+There is currently debate in the field of evolutionary psychology whether an innate, evolved sex difference exists between men and women in response to an act of infidelity.
 A study published in 2002 suggested there may be sex differences in jealousy.
 Those that posit a sex difference exists state that men are 60% more likely to be disturbed by an act of sexual infidelity (having one's partner engage in sexual relations with another), whereas women are 83% more likely to be disturbed by an act of emotional infidelity (having one's partner fall in love with another).
 Those against this model argue that there is no difference between men and women in their response to an act of infidelity.
 From an evolutionary perspective, men are theorized to maximize their fitness by investing as little as possible in their offspring and producing as many offspring as possible, due to the risk of males investing in children that are not theirs.
 Women, who do not face the risk of cuckoldry, are theorized to maximize their fitness by investing as much as possible in their offspring because they invest at least nine months of resources towards their offspring in pregnancy.
 Maximizing female fitness is theorized to require males in the relationship to invest all their resources in the offspring.
 These conflicting strategies are theorized to have resulted in selection of different jealousy mechanisms that are designed to enhance the fitness of the respective gender.

 A common way to test whether an innate jealousy response exists between sexes is to use a forced-choice questionnaire.
 This style of questionnaire asks participants "yes or no" and "response A or response B" style questions about certain scenarios.
 For example, a question might ask, "If you found your partner cheating on you would you be more upset by (A) the sexual involvement or (B) the emotional involvement".
 Many studies using forced choice questionnaires have found statistically significant results supporting an innate sex difference between men and women.
 Furthermore, studies have shown that this observation holds across many cultures, although the magnitudes of the sex difference vary within sexes across cultures.

 Although forced-choice questionnaires show a statistically significant sex-difference, critics of the theory of evolved sex differences in jealousy question these findings.
 In consideration of the entire body of work on sex differences, C. F. Harris asserted that when methods other than forced-choice questionnaires are used to identify an innate sex difference, inconsistencies between studies begin to arise.
 For example, researchers found that women sometimes report feeling more intense jealousy in response to both sexual and emotional infidelity.
 The results of these studies also depended on the context in which the participants were made to describe what type of jealousy they felt, as well as the intensity of their jealousy.